-Workman’s comp lawsuits aren’t as cut-and-dry as you might think.
+Workman,s comp lawsuits aren’t as cut-and-dry as you might think.
 For example, if a worker develops asthma from working with chemicals, then their employer could be negligent for not providing proper face masks.
-However, if the employer was lead to believe the chemicals were safe and it turns out the chemical manufacturer lied, then the employee could bring a third-party liability claim against the chemical company.
-New Jersey and federal law on worker safety are complex, and insurance companies can sometimes use that to try and avoid paying for damages, even when their clients are responsible.
+However, if the employer was lead to believe the chemicals were safe, and it turns out the chemical manufacturer lied, then the employee could bring a third-party liability claim against the chemical company.
+New Jersey and federal law on worker safety is complex, and insurance companies can sometimes use that to try and avoid paying for damages, even when their clients are responsible.

 You can also bring a third-party liability claim against an individual.
 If this person caused you to be injured on the job, and you can prove they were negligent, then you may have a case.
 For example, if an outside contractor causes you to get injured or you are injured while running an errand, that third party would be responsible for your workplace injury.

 Do I Have To Pay Workman’s Comp Back If I Settle My 3rd Party Claim?

 If you do get a larger settlement from your employer as a result of bringing a case against them, then you do need to pay a portion of your workman’s comp back.
 If another party is partially liable for your injuries, then your workman’s comp policy is entitled to recover the portion of your settlement that the third party is responsible for.
 However, this shouldn’t deter you from making a claim against your employer if they were negligent in your safety.